PartlySaneStudios/partly-sane-skies/README.md

 ### No Cookie Warning

 Never lose your coins to the void again!
 When the mod detects you do not have a cookie active, it will warn you to buy a new one.
-Optionally, it can warn you only if you have a lot of coins in your purse. *(Added in v0.0.6)*
+Optionally, it can warn you only if you have a lot of coins in your purse.

 ### Enhanced Auction Menu and BIN Sniper

 A brand new auction house menu that gives you more information on prices, instant inflation, and mark up.
-Using that information, the menu highlights BIN items that are significantly below their  value (Default: 13% below). *(Added in v0.0.7)*
+Using that information, the menu highlights BIN items that are significantly below their  value (Default: 13% below).
 ![Custom Main Menu](images/custom_ah.png)

 </details>